Please Note: Due to the current Covid outbreak in Australia

 On The Road

-A competitor briefing will be conducted prior to the commencement of each days running.
-The briefing will cover any safety or other issues that have arisen from the previous day’s competition and outline the route and the competition event scheduled for the coming day.
+A competitor briefing will be conducted prior to the commencement of each days touring.
+The briefing will cover any safety or other issues that have arisen from the previous day’s competition and outline the route and the skill test scheduled for the coming day.

 At the end of the briefing the route instructions will be issued to competitors.
 All cars in a buddy group will depart at the same time.
 The departure times of the buddy groups will be spaced so that the event flows freely each day with minimal interaction between groups.